- Methods of warfare are the tactics or strategy used in the conduct of hostilities against an enemy in a situation of armed conflict.

 - taking hostages.
 (Common art.
 3 to the four Geneva Conventions; GCIV, art.
 34; API, art.
 75(2)(c); APII, art.
 4(2)(c); Principles of International Law Recognized in the Charter of the Nüremberg Tribunal and in the Judgment of the Tribunal, Principle 6(b); art.
 12 of the 1979 International Convention against the Taking of Hostages and CIHL rule 96);

-- using human shields or population movements to favour the conduct of hostilities.
+- using human shields or population movements to favoUr the conduct of hostilities.
 (GCIII, art.
 23; GCIV, arts.
 28 and 49; API, art.
 51(7); APII, art.
 17; CIHL rules 97 and 129);

 - using prisoners of war, the civilian population, and private property in occupied territories for military purposes.
 (GCIV, arts.
 8, 27, 40, 47, 51, 55 and 147; API, arts.
-48, 75 and CIHL rules 51(c), 95 and 156). ➔ Attacks ▸ Famine ▸ Hostages ▸ Human shields ▸ Military necessity ▸ Military objectives ▸ Occupied territory ▸ Perfidy ▸ Pillage ▸ Population displacement ▸ Prisoners of war ▸ Proportionality ▸ Protected objects and property ▸ Protected persons ▸ Reprisals ▸ Requisition ▸ Terror
+48, 75 and CIHL rules 51(c), 95 and 156).

-Parties to the armed conflict must at all times distinguish between civilians and combatants and between civilian objects and military targets.
-Attacks may only be directed against combatants and military objectives.
-Attacks may not be directed against civilians or civilian objects.
-However, this protection is not absolute and may be lost in certain circumstances.
-Civilians are protected from attacks, unless and for such time as they take direct part in hostilities (CIHL rule 6).
 The scope and criteria of direct civilian participation in the hostilities are open to ad hoc interpretation within the general guidance of IHL.
 Civilian objects are protected from attack unless and as long as they do not become a military target (CIHL rule 10).
 This requires a showing that, despite being a civilian object, it meets the two cumulative criteria of the definition of military objectives: 1) by its nature, location, purpose or use, it makes an effective contribution to military action; and 2) its partial or total destruction, capture or neutralisation offers, in the circumstances prevailing at the time, a definite military advantage.
 (CIHL rule 8).

 In addition to civilians, other categories of persons considered to be out of combat are also protected from attack by IHL.
-A person hors de combat is:

-- anyone who is in the power of an adverse party;
+(a) anyone who is in the power of an adverse party;

 (b)anyone who is defenceless by reason of unconsciousness, shipwreck, wound or sickness; or